Cidaas/cidaas-sdk-ios-v2/Example/Readme/Passwordless.md

 ```

 #### Pattern Recognition
 If you want to offer a passwordless login after securing it with the secure pattern that user can define on their device, you can use this option.
-To use Pattern Recognition as a passwordless login, you need to configure it first.
+To use Pattern Recognition for passwordless login, you need to configure it first.

 #### Configure Pattern Recognition